goehlemichael/terraform-podcast/README.md

 # terraform-podcast
-terraform script for provisioning infrastructure to host your own podcast This is the basics you need to get a podcast up and running.
-There is no UI or application, all updates like can be made episode creation, and updating media can be done through the aws console or aws cli commands.
+Terraform script for provisioning infrastructure to host a podcast on AWS This is the basics you need to get a podcast up and running.
+There is no UI or web application episode creation, and updating media is done through the aws console or aws cli commands.
 It

 ![Topology](podcast.jpeg)

 # Setup

-1) You need a domain name registered
+1) You need a domain name registered through aws [Instructions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)
 2) When the domain is registered you will have a hosted zone
-3) create a certificate for the domain with *.domain as alternative
+3) With Certificate Manager get a certificate for the domainyouchoose.com with a *.domainyouchoose.com as alternative

-    export TF_VAR_domain_name=example.com

-    export TF_VAR_content_domain_name=podcastcontent.example.com

-    export TF_VAR_rss_domain_name=podcast.example.com

-    export TF_VAR_rss_bucket_name=podcast-rss-bucket-name-example

-    export TF_VAR_content_bucket_name=podcast-content-bucket-name-example

-    terraform apply
+4) run 'terraform apply' from the root of this directory and set variables using prompts

    or

+   update and rename .tfvars.example file to example.tfvars

-    terraform apply \
+   terraform apply -var-file="example.tfvars"
-    -var 'domain_name=example.com' \
-    -var 'content_domain_name=podcastcontent.example.com' \
-    -var 'rss_domain_name=podcast.example.com' \
-    -var 'rss_bucket_name=podcast-rss-bucket-name-example' \
-    -var 'content_bucket_name=podcast-content-bucket-name-example'

 # Using Infrastructure
-1) Record/Edit your podcast episode
+1) Record/Edit your podcast episode using your choice of a media editing tool
+2) generate an mp3 and then upload that mp3 to your content bucket
-2) From inside aws -> s3 -> your content bucket
+3) From inside aws -> s3 -> your content bucket

 alternate - using aws cli